Cultivating conscious living penetrates all areas of our lives from what we eat or wash our hair with to what paint we use for our home!

 Organic Mattresses that Meet the Criteria

 - Cozy Pure: my good friend Justine raves about this brand!
-She says you do have to flip it often so something to keep in mind.
+She says you do have to flip it often so something to keep in mind, that was a no-go for us personally.
 They do have a ‘dual side comfort’ so you can create two different feels to your mattress—which could be a great option for couples!

 - My Green Mattress: this company has a great story—the founders made a clean mattress out of desperation for their daughter.
 They have all the certifications, are affordable and great options for kids too!